Learn a Language by Talking Online with These 5 Tools!

 Reach out to them.
 Send the first message.
 Don’t play the waiting game, as if there’s something so uncool about making the first move.
 Message a complete stranger and say, “Hey Ricardo, I see you wanna learn English?
 Maybe I can help.
 Can you also maybe help me with my Spanish?
 When would be a good time to Skype for you?”

 Be a Friend

 Even if you’re separated by miles, people still sense whether you’re being genuine.
-They can see it in your face, they can hear it in your voice and they can read between the lines.

 One way to keep the conversation both language-based and relatable is to use FluentU to prepare for your language exchanges.